Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Are there hikers who enjoy wine on your gift list?

-Here are two ways to sip wine outdoors with no worries about shattering glass.
+Here's an attractive way to sip wine outdoors with no worries about shattering glass.

 The Hydro Flask Lifetime Warranty is there if she needs it.